 Have you noticed how some people have great ease in finding their words, are quick to create a visual or graphic, or seem to know just what action to take next?
-These variations represent the differences in how our minds organize, process, and create; the diversity in our Perceptual Thinking Patterns.
-This workshop will help you build "flexibility of mind" in understanding these differences, and learn how to tap into these strengths in order to engage in more innovative, dynamic, and effective ways within your workplace, family, and community.
+These variations represent the differences in how our minds organize, process, and create–the diversity in our perceptual thinking patterns.
+Learn to build flexibility of mind in understanding these differences, and how to tap into these strengths to engage in more innovative, dynamic, and effective ways within your workplace, family, and community.

 At a glance

 What: Our Minds at Work: Diversity in Perceptual Thinking Patterns

 Where: Pyle Center, 702 Langdon St., Madison, WI